Cactus Control

 Maintenance schedule to discourage Cactus

-If you are diligent and keep up a regular monitoring and maintenance schedule with your landscape, you shouldn't have a problem with Cacti on your property again.
+• If you are diligent and maintain a regular monitoring and maintenance schedule for your landscape, you shouldn't have a problem with cacti on your property again.

 Key Takeaways

-• Cactus plants can be an invasive species and also harmful due to their prickly spikes which can harm humans and animals who get close to it.
+• Cactus plants can be an invasive species and harmful due to their prickly spikes, which can harm humans and animals who get close to them.

-• Our top recommendation to treat Cacti is a post-emergent treatment of Picloram after damaging the Cactus with an ax.
+• Our top recommendation for treating cacti is a post-emergent treatment of Picloram after damaging the cactus with an ax.

-• Prevent Cactus reestablishment by monitoring your property and pulling young Cactus seedlings if you find any.
-Keep up with a regular lawn maintenance schedule as well.
+• Prevent cactus reestablishment by monitoring your property and pulling young cactus seedlings if you find any.
+Also, keep up with a regular lawn maintenance schedule.

 Questions and Answers